MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.RTW.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Installing and validating the Q# development environment
+# Installing and Validating the Q# Development Environment

 This section specifies how to create a Q# development environment and validate it by running the teleport sample program.